Cherry blossoms in Tokyo: Best spots and festivals

 Chidori-ga-fuchi

-• Opening times and prices: Admission is free, and illumination takes place until 10 p.m. nightly.
+• Opening times and prices: Admission is free, and illumination takes place from 6.pm to 10 p.m. nightly.

 • How to get there: The park is located a short distance from Kudanshita Station (Tokyo Metro).